School has called police and social services, says mother amid cannabis oil row

 Since September, Indie-Rose has been attending the Riverwalk School, a special educational needs school in Bury St Edmunds, Suffolk.

-The five-year-old currently takes regular doses of cannabis oil to treat her seizures after she was prescribed the drug by a private doctor who also works at the West Suffolk Hospital.
+The five-year-old currently takes regular doses of cannabis oil to treat her seizures after she was prescribed the drug by a private doctor.

 The mother of two said she makes a 45-mile round trip three times a day in order to administer the medication at lunchtime as Indie-Rose’s teachers refuse to give it to her.